CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 #### Dynamic tuning of the generic SIC algorithm

 The algorithm coefficients embedded in $\vec{v}$ control the retrieval accuracy (eq. {eq}`eq_varSimp`) of the generic SIC algorithm (eq. {eq}`eq_mixC2`).
-An important step for defining a SIC algorithm is thus to tune $\vec{v}$ to achieve best accuracy.
+An important step for defining a SIC algorithm is thus to tune $\vec{v}$ to achieve the best accuracy.
 Consider a set of TB samples extracted over known 0% SIC conditions, and another set extracted over known 100% SIC conditions.
 We describe below the procedure to tune a generic SIC algorithm against these two TB samples.
 The strategies to select these TB samples will be presented at a later stage.